Woman killed by St. Patrick's Day parade float in Louisville

 "Please join Rachel and me in keeping her family and friends in your prayers.
 May her memory be a blessing."

-Representatives for the Jefferson County Coroner's Office did not immediately respond to an NBC News request for comment on Monday.
+Representatives for the Jefferson County Coroner's Office did not immediately respond to a request for comment Monday.

 The Hibernian Cultural and Charitable Association of Louisville, organizers of Saturday's parade, said it's "deeply saddened by the tragic accident."

-"Its members hearts and prayers are with the family, and all impacted by the incident," according to a group statement.
+"Its members hearts and prayers are with the family, and all impacted by the incident," the group said in a statement.
 "It encourages everyone to likewise keep those impacted in their thoughts and to respect the privacy of the family of the deceased."

 ×